rocket-pool/RPIPs/RPIPs/RPIP-onchain-pdao.md

 Any node MAY challenge a proposal by supplying an index into the merkle-sum tree that they are alleging is incorrect.
 The challenger MUST have at least `proposal.challenge.bond` unlocked effective RPL stake.
-And this amount of the challenger's RPL SHALL BE locked until the proposal is defeated.
+And this amount of the challenger's RPL SHALL BE locked until the proposal is defeated, or until the bond is lost.

 The index which is alleged to be incorrect MUST be an index of a node in one of the pollards that the proposer has submitted.
 Either the initial pollard submitted with the proposal, or any subsequent response pollards to a challenge.